Regulations about the quantity of food and drink consumed

 Use of food in religion

-The most widespread symbolic use of food is in connection with religious behaviour.
-In fact, eating and drinking are minimal elements in most religious behaviour and experience, including in sacrifice and communion.
+The most widespread symbolic use of food is in connection with religious behavior.
+In fact, eating and drinking are minimal elements in most religious behavior and experience, including in sacrifice and communion.
 According to many anthropologists, there are essentially two reasons for this.
 First, religion is one of the systems of thought and action by which the members of a group express their cohesiveness and identity.
 Implicitly or explicitly, the members of every cultural group assert that its unity and distinctiveness derive from the deity or deities associated with it.
 Religion is a tie that binds.
 But no symbolic activity in human society stands alone and without material representation.
 Like all other symbolizations of institutional relationships, those of religion must also have substantial form.
 Food and drink—and their ingestion—are among the most important substances of religion.

 The second reason, closely related to the foregoing, is that one element of dogma in every religion is the definition of polluting, or supernaturally dangerous, objects or personal states.
 Just as there is no objective or scientific connection between the nutritive qualities of different foods and the symbolic values attached to them, there is no objective relationship between an object or a personal state and its definition as polluting.
 Cultures vary in the objects and states that are so defined—for example, saliva, sneezing, menstruation, killing an enemy in warfare, a corpse, parturition—but cutting across these is the belief held in every religion that there are foods and drinks that are in some way polluting or defiling.